catrin-is/CI-MS1-Flowing-Chi/README.md

 ![Responsive design](https://i.ibb.co/vsrQJWh/Screenshot-2021-08-08-at-12-14-51.png)

 Flowing Chi is a fictional Tai Chi studio based in west Wales.
-Instructor and owner Florence Ryder wanted to offer an alternative way of dealing with stress and mental health.
-Heightened by the recent pandemic within the local community.
+Instructor and owner Florence Ryder wanted to offer an alternative way of dealing with stress and mental health, Heightened by the recent pandemic within the local community.

+you can view the deployed website [here](https://catrin-is.github.io/CI-MS1-Flowing-Chi)